zenvin-dev/UnitySettingsFramework/README.md

     }
 }
 ```
-After you let Unity recompile, the new setting type should show up in your create setting context menu.
+After you let Unity recompile, the new Setting type should show up in your create setting context menu.

 ## 2. Clamping a Setting's value
-Assume you have the class from **Example 1**, and now you would like to make sure your setting's `CurrentValue` does not go out of the `values`' bounds.
+Assume you have the class from **Example 1**, and now you would like to make sure your Setting's `CurrentValue` does not go out of the `values`' bounds.
 \
 All you need to do to achieve this, is `override` the `ProcessValue` method like this:
 ```csharp